Amanda Ripley

 Amanda Ripley is an American journalist and author.

-She has covered high-profile topics for Time and other outlets, and she contributes to The Atlantic.
+She has written features for Time magazine, and contributes to The Atlantic.
 Her book The Smartest Kids in the World was a New York Times bestseller.

 Biography

 Amanda Ripley was born in Arizona and grew up in New Jersey.
 She graduated Phi Beta Kappa from Cornell University in 1996 with a B.A. in government.

-After covering Capitol Hill for Congressional Quarterly, Ripley learned to write long-form feature stories under editor David Carr at the Washington City Paper.
+After covering Capitol Hill for Congressional Quarterly, she worked on long-form feature stories for the Washington City Paper under editor David Carr.
 She then spent a decade working for Time magazine from New York, Washington and Paris.
-She covered the 9/11 terrorist attacks, the anthrax investigation and Hurricanes Katrina and Rita, helping Time win two National Magazine Awards.
+She covered the 9/11 terrorist attacks, the 2001 anthrax investigation, and Hurricanes Katrina and Rita, helping Time win two National Magazine Awards.

-Ripley has written three investigative nonfiction books about human behavior, including The Smartest Kids in the World, a New York Times bestseller.
-In 2018, she became certified in conflict mediation and began training journalists to cover polarizing conflict differently, in partnership with the Solutions Journalism Network.
-Ripley writes op-eds for The Washington Post and feature articles for Politico and The Atlantic, where she is a contributing writer.
-She also hosts the "How To!" show for Slate.
+Ripley has written three nonfiction books about human behavior, including The Smartest Kids in the World, a New York Times bestseller.
+In 2018, she became certified in conflict mediation and began training journalists to cover polarizing conflicts, in partnership with the Solutions Journalism Network.
+Ripley writes op-eds for The Washington Post, and feature articles for Politico and The Atlantic, where she is a contributing writer.
+She also hosts the "How To!" show for Slate magazine.

 She lives in Washington, D.C., with her husband.
 Her brother is the screenwriter Ben Ripley.